realmelan/leetcode/3WayPartition.md

 ```
-# The following pseudocode for three-way partitioning assumes zero-based array indexing.
+The following pseudocode for three-way partitioning which assumes zero-based array indexing was proposed by Dijkstra himself.[2]
+It uses three indices i, j and k, maintaining the invariant that i ≤ j ≤ k.

-# It uses three indices i, j and n, maintaining the invariant that i ≤ j.
+Entries from 0 up to (but not including) i are values less than mid,

-# n holds the lower boundary of numbers greater than mid.
+entries from i up to (but not including) j are values equal to mid,

-# j is the position of the number under consideration.
-And i is the boundary for
+entries from j up to (but not including) k are values not yet sorted, and
-# the numbers less than the mid value.
+entries from k to the end of the array are values greater than mid.

 procedure three-way-partition(A : array of values, mid : value):
     i ← 0